elastic/elasticsearch/CONTRIBUTING.md

     ./gradlew server:spotlessJavaCheck

-Code is formatted with the `--aosp` option (Android Open Source Project), which indents with 4 spaces instead of 2.
-There are no other formatting options available by design.

 Please follow these formatting guidelines:

 * Java indent is 4 spaces
-* Line width is 100 characters
+* Line width is 140 characters
 * Lines of code surrounded by `// tag` and `// end` comments are included in the documentation and should only be 76 characters wide not counting leading indentation